packfire-archived/books/starter-guide.md

 >To get developers started on building web and back-end applications using Packfire Framework and PHP Programming Language.

 This book requires you to have some form of knowledge and basic foundation of programming to be able follow smoothly.
-If you come from another programming language (such as C#, Java or Python), you will be able to progress much faster with your current programming knowledge set.
+If you come from another programming language (such as C#, Java or Python), you will progress much faster with your current programming knowledge.

 ##<a name="guide-intro"></a>Introduction